 When I first wanted to start a food blog, I knew it would take hard work and dedication.
 While working in digital marketing, I managed blogs and the social platforms of several clients.
 I realized the amount of work and tedious attention to detail necessary to make a blog successful but it wasn’t until I got into it myself that I realized it was A LOT OF WORK.

-Once I was finally ready to take the plunge and go head first into this whole food blog biz, I handled it like I handle everything in life – I goggled the hell out of it!
-So here are some helpful resources that helped me get me started.
-Hope this help you too!
+Once I was finally ready to take the plunge and go head first into this whole food blog biz, I handled it like I handle everything in life – I googled the hell out of it!
+So here are 5 steps to starting a food blog.
+Hope this helps you too!

 2. Choose a Hosting Service